-Many of his cards bank on his attack power or vengeance counters, and his entire kit is exceptionally potent once he hit’s his stride.
+Many of his cards bank on his attack power or vengeance counters, and his entire kit is exceptionally potent once he hits his stride.
 Parry can block more damage than almost any other card for no cost, while Payback deals Drax’s hefty attack to the villain, just for being attacked himself.
 Intimidate allows Drax to remove threat equal to his attack.
 The mighty Knife Leap becomes a zero-cost card if Drax is full of vengeance, and hits just short of a Hulk Smash.

 A pretty big hiccup comes into play anytime that Drax has to switch to alter ego.
 He heals for 2 for every vengeance counter, which is a huge deal, but he loses them and has to start from scratch again.
 Without them, Drax has a lowly 1 attack, and since so many of his cards rely on it, he can get hamstrung quickly.

-In theory, this opens up a lot of strategy about when and how to flip over for that massive heal.
+In theory, this opens up a lot of strategies about when and how to flip over for that massive heal.
 To some degree, it’s true.
 In particular, Too Stubborn to Die can allow Drax to survive the worst possible hit and come out ready to fight some more.

-Fight me Coward has the duality of forcing Drax to gain some vengeance by eating an extra attack and allows him to ready and punch back.
+Fight me Coward has the duality of forcing Drax to gain some vengeance by eating an extra attack and allowing him to ready and punch back.
 And just like the movies, Mantis is clearly the best alien waifu since she can sit back and continually heal Drax.

 The four-card hand, however, causes a lot of that strategy to fly over Drax’s head.
 A lot of games are less about when to flip, and more about just attempting to keep up while not dying due to his lack of options.